redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-x.md

 TLDR; You need to do 2 things:

 1. Adjust your contracts to execute price-sensitive transactions in 2-phases (we provide libraries to facilitate it).
-2. Deploy a relayer that automatically fetches the price and triggers the execution.
+2. Deploy a resolver service that automatically fetches the price and triggers the execution.
 :::

 ![Redstone X diagram](/img/redstone-x.png)